Here are just a few ways the public can explore the museum virtually from home until it opens its doors once again.

 Keep up to date with the latest news about the museum, its collection, projects, staff, stories and ways you can get involved on our social media channels at Twitter, Facebook and Instagram.
 People can also sign up to the museum mailing list to be the first to hear about new content, what’s going on behind the scenes, and our future plans for when the museum reopens.

 The museum blog is a treasure trove of information about its collection, exhibitions and ongoing projects.
-For those looking for a starting point in their journey through our collection, it is recommended virtual visitors start with a very short history of cinema; a short history of British television; a short history of videogames; a brief history of the internet; and the A-Z of photography series.
+For those looking for a starting point in their journey through our collection, it is recommended virtual visitors start with a short history of British television; a short history of videogames; a brief history of the internet; and the A-Z of photography series.

 For a wider look at the collection, the Science Museum Group blog post about exploring our museums at home is also recommended.